|

 This is to the right of the above, looking south.

-It was taken from the top of the locomotive in the
+It was taken from the top of the foreground

-at far Center Left is in a dry dock.
-Some of the
+waterfront.
+The ship at far Center Left is in a

-aid to the stricken city.
+stricken city.
 McNab's Island lies in the far background out of sight behind the sailing ship at Top Left. |

-Regardless, the travelling carnival grew into Atlantic Canada's largest, and eventually the world's second largest by the late 1950s.
+Regardless, the travelling carnival grew into Atlantic Canada's largest, and eventually the world's second largest (after Conklin) by the late 1950s.
 It provided midways for the area's major exhibitions.
 Bill died in 1972, but his family kept on until a car accident in 1995 killed two of the principals which eventually caused the company to be divided and sold.
 However, the primary part remains the leading carnival operation in the Atlantic area today.
 The present owner is John T. Drummey, who was the controller for Lynch Shows during the 1980s and 90s.
 Its new name is Maritime Rides and Attractions.
 Another part of the Lynch Shows has become Carnival Time Amusements.
 Both remain based in Nova Scotia.

 By 1928 The Dartmouth Ferry Commission cancelled runs to McNab's, and Findlay's ceased to exist, except that Lynch would keep his ponies there during the off-season.
 Only private picnics occurred after that via small boat companies, except during World War II when the military exercised control once again.